racoten/Evanesco/README.md

 # Evanesco

-This is my amateur attempt at Function Hijacking + AES Encryption to keep the code hidden
+This is my amateur attempt at Sleep Obfuscation to keep the code hidden